couds/react-bulma-components/README.md

 [![Release Version](https://img.shields.io/github/release/couds/react-bulma-components.svg)](https://github.com/couds/react-bulma-components)
 [![Npm Downloads](https://img.shields.io/npm/dm/react-bulma-components.svg)](https://www.npmjs.com/package/react-bulma-components)

-React components for [Bulma](http://bulma.io/) (v0.7.1) UI compatible with most used React Frameworks ([Gatsby](https://www.gatsbyjs.org/), [CRA](https://github.com/facebook/create-react-app), [Next.js](https://nextjs.org/))
+React components for [Bulma](http://bulma.io/) (v0.7.5) UI compatible with most used React Frameworks ([Gatsby](https://www.gatsbyjs.org/), [CRA](https://github.com/facebook/create-react-app), [Next.js](https://nextjs.org/))

+### Public page [WIP]
+- Currently I'm working on a new public page https://react-bulma.dev where to put a better documentation. is a work in progress any help is welcome. also Its localized if you don't want to code but want to help you can help with the translations in https://crowdin.com/project/react-bulma-components

 ### BREAKING CHANGES V2 -> V3:

 - Now the alias needed to override Bulma variables (and/or use the directly the sass files) is `_variables.sass` instead of `~_variables.sass`, See Advanced setup below.
-- Please check if the components you are using still works as expected, We add Ref forwarding https://reactjs.org/docs/forwarding-refs.html#forwarding-refs-to-dom-components
+- V3 Use the new Context api so requires `react >= 16.3`

 ### To Install